Carlin Isles: Professional

 Isles was under contract with Glasgow Warriors of the Pro12.

 In February 2014, he signed to play with Glasgow Warriors.
 He was a part of the Warriors 7's side that won the Melrose Sevens in April 2014.
 Isles did not make an appearance for Glasgow Warriors first XV that season but gained experience playing 15's with the Scottish Premiership side Ayr RFC, an amateur club in the Warriors district.
 At the end of the season Isles decided to leave the club and concentrate on playing rugby sevens in the 2016 Olympics.
 Isles was the leading try-scorer for the U.S. at that tournament.

 NFL career

 He was signed by the Detroit Lions on December 26, 2013 to the team's practice squad.
-During a workout with the Detroit Lions Isles ran a time of 4.22 seconds in the 40-yard dash, the fastest time recorded that year.
+During a workout with the Detroit Lions Isles ran a time of 4.22 seconds in the 40-yard dash.

 In February 2014, Isles left the Lions to take up a contract with the Glasgow Warriors.